Hangar 17

-Hangar 17 is a children's variety show for 9 to 13 year olds that aired on BBC1 from 10 January 1992 to 29 March 1994.
+Hangar 17 is a children's variety show for 9- to 13-year-olds that aired on BBC1 from 10 January 1992 to 29 March 1994.
 The show was presented by stand-up comedian Mickey Hutton and featured a mixture of jugglers, mime artists and comedians along with the more usual musical guests.
 In the first series the show promoted unsigned musical guests during a Battle of the Bands feature, but this idea was dropped from the second series in favour of more established acts such as Take That and East 17.
 The show also featured Brit School pupil Paul Leyshon as the show's resident DJ who joined in the second series and was produced by Peter Leslie.
 Both Hutton and Leyshon were joined by actress Colette Brown for the final series.

+The show was filmed in a hangar that used to store planes.
+It was produced by Chris Pilkington and lasted for three series.
+Despite previously having not been a television writer, Daniel Peacock jointly wrote the second and third series with Hutton.

 Transmissions

+Reception

+The Daily Mirror said Hangar 17 is "a fun, fast and furious show with pop bands, games and celebrity guests".